AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **VehiclePerformance**: Vehicles are faster, better handling, climb mountains more easily, and gyro's can reverse better.

-- **VehicleStorageSizes**: 1 extra row of vehicle storages (Ex: Bicycle should have 2 rows)
+- **VehicleStorageSizes**: 1 extra row of vehicle storages (Ex: Bicycle should have 2 rows).

-- **VehiclesUseLessGas**: Travel much farther without needing to refill vehicles
+- **VehiclesUseLessGas**: Travel much farther without needing to refill vehicles.

 - **ZombieBiomeSpawning**:

-    - Forest is slightly easier
+    - Forest is slightly easier (more timid animals).

-    - Each biome is more wandering enemies
+    - Biomes get progressively worse than vanilla.

-    - -Wasteland at night is MORE of a nightmare
+    - Wasteland at night is a NIGHTMARE.

-- **ZombieCorpseLeaveQuicker**: Zombie corpses disappear in 10 seconds instead of 30
+- **ZombieCorpseLeaveQuicker**: Zombie corpses disappear after 10 seconds instead of 30.

-- **ZombieLargerHordes**: A performance friendly increase in wandering horde sizes
+- **ZombieLargerHordes**: A performance friendly increase in wandering horde sizes.

 <p>&nbsp;</p>